 Not paying the highest CD prices for a regular length release for an EP at the B+ level.
 Plus, while I love Serengeti, Open Mike Eagle I find almost intolerable, although I admit that he sounds pretty good on this one.
 In fact, I would buy it if it were selling for anything approximating a fair price for an EP’s worth of music.

-Not paying import prices for what is essentially an EP reissue.
+Not eager to pay import prices for what is essentially an EP reissue (4 songs at ~27 minutes), with Denis La Cloche on mi-solo.
 Also known as Ngai Locataire, with this cover:

 Bob Dylan - Live at Jones Beach Theatre: Wantagh, New York June 30, 1988: 3.5 stars